Artifact Evaluation

 VM

-We recommend to prepare the artifact based on the TACAS 23 Artifact Evaluation VM.
-The virtual machine is based on an Ubuntu 22.04 LTS image with the following additional packages: build-essential, cmake, clang, mono-complete, openjdk-8-jdk, python3.10, pip3, ruby, and a 32-bit libc.
+We recommend authors prepare the artifact based on the TACAS 23 Artifact Evaluation VM.
+The VM is based on an Ubuntu 22.04 LTS image with the following additional packages: build-essential, cmake, clang, mono-complete, openjdk-8-jdk, python3.10, pip3, ruby, and a 32-bit libc.
 VirtualBox guest additions are installed on the VM; it is therefore possible to connect a shared folder from the host computer.

 The instructions must include all necessary steps for the installation and setup on the “clean” TACAS-23 VM (Do not submit the modified VM!).
-In the best case, the authors would set up a script which performs all or almost all steps for the setup of their tool in the VM automatically.
+In the best case, the authors would provide a script to perform all or almost all steps for the setup of their tool in the VM automatically.
 In particular, authors should not rely on instructions provided by external tools.

 Container

-An artifact built on Docker or Podman should include a Dockerfile that automates setup from a base image, such as Ubuntu.
+A container-based artifact should include a Dockerfile that automates setup from a base image, such as Ubuntu.
 To ensure long-term availability and offline accessibility, please also submit the generated container image.